Jeremy Senglin: Professional career

 Following the close of his college career, Senglin played in the Portsmouth Invitational Tournament.
 After a strong showing there, he was invited to join the Brooklyn Nets' Summer League team.
 On August 4, he signed with the Nets to a training camp deal.
 On October 11 he was waived by Brooklyn.
 Senglin then signed with Brooklyn's NBA G League team, the Long Island Nets.
 He played 48 games, averaging 14.5 points and 2.6 assists per game.
-Senglin set the Long Island franchise single-game scoring record on January 24, 2018 by scoring 40 points against the Maine Red Claws.
+Senglin set the Long Island franchise single-game scoring record on January 24, 2018, by scoring 40 points against the Maine Red Claws.

 On April 7, 2018, Senglin was reported to have signed with MHP Riesen Ludwigsburg of the Basketball Bundesliga.

 On June 26, 2019, Senglin signed a contract with MoraBanc Andorra of the Liga ACB.
 He averaged 7.9 points on 43.6% three-point shooting and 2.4 assists per game.
 Senglin re-signed with MoraBanc Andorra on July 15, 2020.
 He averaged 11.3 points, 2.5 rebounds, and 1.8 assists per game.

 On July 13, 2021, Senglin signed with Nanterre 92 of the LNB Pro A.

 On August 4, 2022, he has signed with Fuenlabrada of the Liga ACB.

+On July 1, 2023, he signed with New Basket Brindisi of the Lega Basket Serie A.

+On August 20, 2024, he signed with Śląsk Wrocław of the Polish Basketball League (PLK).

+On August 4, 2025, he signed with Nanterre 92 of the LNB Pro A.